-- 5.1 Major Cases apply to any student who has had recent (within the past 4 years) previous experience of higher education either at this or another institution. - 5.2 Major Cases include any of the offences listed in Appendix 1 which do not fall into the Severe category.
-This includes, but is not limited to, self-plagiarism, collusion, plagiarism, exam cheating, and falsification of data.
-Contract cheating will always fall under the Severe category and is addressed in section 6 below. - 5.3 The procedure for investigating academic misconduct will follow that set out in Section 3 above. - Penalties are determined and administered centrally by the Assessment Management team, based on the information provided following the Investigation Meeting.
-When considering the level of penalty, the team will access the student's academic record to determine whether the student has had a prior record of academic misconduct (including Minor Cases, as above) and to check on their level of study, the credit value of the unit, and credit weighting of assessment under consideration.
-Assessment Management will combine this with information from the Investigating Officer about the type of academic misconduct, its severity, and the proportion of assessment affected to determine the penalty. - 5.5 As far as possible, the assessment should be given a mark that reflects the standard of the piece of work as presented irrespective of whether misconduct is subsequently proven.
-Penalties for proven cases are then applied by Assessment Management depending on the outcome of the meeting. - Assessment Management will inform the student of the penalty.
-The student will also be provided with the summary of the case outcome and details of how the penalty has been calculated.
-The student will be provided with information on how to appeal, and on what grounds. - 5.7 The penalty decision will be communicated to the relevant Assessment Board, for incorporation in the student's overall results.

-NB: Penalties and marks will be considered by the Assessment Board who will decide on the need to re-sit.
+- 5.1 Major Cases include any of the offences listed in Appendix 1 which do not fall into the minor or severe category.
+This includes, but is not limited to, selfplagiarism, collusion, plagiarism, exam cheating, and falsification of data.
+Contract cheating will always fall under the severe category and is addressed in section 6 below. - 5.2 The procedure for investigating major academic misconduct will follow that set out in Section 3 above. - 5.3 Penalties are determined and administered centrally by Assessment Management, based on the information provided following the Investigation Meeting.
+When considering the level of penalty, the team will access the student's academic record to determine whether the student has had a prior record of academic misconduct (including Minor Cases, as above) and to check on their level of study, Assessment Management will combine this with information from the Investigating Officer about the type of academic misconduct, its severity, and the proportion of assessment affected to determine the penalty. - 5.4 As far as possible, the assessment should be given a mark that reflects the standard of the piece of work as presented irrespective of whether misconduct is subsequently proven.
+Where the extent of the academic misconduct means that it is impossible to give the work a mark, a 0 may be given.
+Penalties for proven cases are then applied by Assessment Management depending on the outcome of the meeting. - 5.5 Assessment Management will inform the student of the penalty.
+The student will also be provided with the summary of the case outcome, including details of the penalty, if applicable.
+The student will be provided with information on how to appeal, and on what grounds. - 5.6 The penalty decision will be communicated to the relevant Assessment Board, for incorporation in the student's overall results. - NB: Penalties and marks will be considered by the Assessment Board who will decide on the need to re-sit.
 Re-sits will be awarded in line with the University's main Assessment Regulations.

-6. Severe Cases
+Severe Cases